Government to introduce targets to cut sewage dumping in rivers

 “I am using the full force of my powers to make sure that we stop the damage caused by storm overflows as quickly as possible.
 That includes our plans today to put our costed and credible target on a new legal footing.”

-The announcement comes as Labour prepares to force a vote on its own draft legislation aimed at bringing an end to sewage dumping.
+The announcement comes as Labour tried to force a vote on its own draft legislation aimed at bringing an end to sewage dumping.

-The party said it will table an Opposition day motion in the House of Commons for a debate on the Water Quality (Sewage Discharge) Bill, introduced by shadow environment secretary Jim McMahon.
+The party tabled a motion in the House of Commons which sought to secure time to consider its Water Quality (Sewage Discharge) Bill.

 Labour’s Bill would require water companies to reduce discharges from storm overflows by 90% by the end of 2030 and impose automatic financial penalties for sewage dumping.

+But MPs voted 290 to 188, majority 102, in favour of the Government’s amendment to Labour’s motion, which deleted mention of the Opposition’s bid to introduce draft legislation.

-Opening the debate on Labour’s proposals on Tuesday, Mr McMahon said the opposition’s plans “would finally see an end to the Tory sewage scandal”.
+Opening the debate on Labour’s proposals on Tuesday, shadow environment secretary Jim McMahon said the Opposition’s plans “would finally see an end to the Tory sewage scandal”.

 Mr McMahon told MPs: “The reason we’re here today is because the country we love and the quality of life for millions of working people is being treated with utter contempt, dumped on with raw human sewage, dumped on on an industrial scale, and dumped on with at least 1.5 million sewage dumps last year alone.